Joint Multi-Leaf Segmentation, Alignment and Tracking from Fluorescence Plant Videos: Our Method

-where $C$ is a constant controlling how closer the $\arctan()$ function approximates the step function.
+where $C$ is a constant controlling how close $\arctan(\cdot)$ approximates the step function.
 Note that the actual step function cannot be used here since it is not differentiable and thus is difficult to optimize.
-The constant $\frac{1}{2}$ within the parentheses is a flip point separating where the value of $\bm{x}^T\bm{A}$ will be pushed toward either $0$ or $1$.
+The constant $\frac{1}{2}$ within the parentheses is a flip point separating where the value of $\bm{x}^\T\bm{A}$ will be pushed toward either $0$ or $1$.
 Therefore, the third term becomes:

-One property of Arabidopsis plant is that the long axes of most leaves point toward the center of the plant.
-To take advantage of this domain-specific knowledge, the fourth term encourages the rotation angle $\theta$ of transformed leaf template to be similar to the direction of the leaf center to the plant center.
-Figure~\ref{fig:angle} shows the geometric relationship of the angle difference.
-That is, the angle difference can be computed by $\frac{c_n^x- c_x}{s_n} -\sin\theta_n$, where $(c^x, c^y)$ and $(c_n^x, c_n^y)$ are the geometric centers of a plant and a leaf, i.e., the average coordinates of all points in $\bm{m}$ and $\bm{\tilde{U}}_n$ respectively, $s_n=\sqrt{(c_n^x- c_x)^2+(c_n^y- c_y)^2}$ is the distance between the leaf center and the plant center, and $\theta_n$ is the rotation angle.
-Furthermore, since this property is more dominant for leaves far away from the plant center, we weight the above angle difference by $s_n$ and normalize it by the image size.
-The weighted angle difference is,